 - Ginger is a powerhouse in juices.
 Thanks to gingerols, ginger has powerful anti-inflammatory effects, aids in digestion and relieves bloating.
 There is no need to peel ginger before adding to the juice.
 Scrub it clean, cut a piece off then push it through your juicer.
 If you’re sensitive to ginger’s warming/spicy quality, add a smaller amount at first and go from there.

-Naturally Sweet Green Detox Juice Recipe
+Naturally Sweet Green Detox Juice

-In this juice, spinach tastes mild and the parsley tastes fresh.
+In this green juice, spinach tastes mild and the parsley tastes fresh.
 Lemon and ginger add zing, and the cucumber adds mineral-rich water.
 Apples are naturally sweet so we don’t add any additional sugar or fruit, with the exception of a lemon.
-If you find the juice too tart, consider pushing a couple carrots or an extra apple through the juicer.
+If you find the juice to be too tart, consider pushing a couple carrots or an extra apple through the juicer.
 If you’re sensitive to ginger’s warming/spicy quality, add a smaller amount at first and go from there.